Guust-Franssens/belgian-journal/documentation/deployment.md

 ```

 ## Running the scraper in Azure Container Instances
-Either you automate this task with something like Github CI/CD, Azure Functions, ... or you run it manually from azure CLI.
-In both cases it's important to specify the restart-policy to be never because by defaults it restarts the container after an error or exit.
+Either you automate this task with something like Github CI/CD, Azure Automation, ... or you run it manually from azure CLI.
+In both cases it's important to specify the restart-policy to be never because by defaults it restarts the container after an error or exit (the scraper will exit after collecting all publications).

 ### Running manually
 ```bash